SyedMuhammadShubairHyder/Digital-Clock/README.md

 # Digital Clock using x86 Assembly Language
 ## Description
-This project proposes the development of a Digital Clock using x86 Assembly Language, which will display the current time and provide additional functionalities such as a stopwatch, timer.
+This project proposes the development of a Digital Clock using x86 Assembly Language, which will display the current time and provide additional functionalities such as a stopwatch and timer.
 The project aims to enhance understanding of low-level programming and hardware interaction.

 ## Features
 -	Current Time Display: Real-time display of the current system time.